Cinema of Pakistan: The Golden Era (1959–1977)

 Horror films were introduced with the release of Zinda Laash, making it the first Pakistani film to display an R rating tag on its posters.
-Meanwhile, Eastern Films Magazine, a tabloid edited by Said Haroon, became the most popular magazine for film buffs in Pakistan.
-The magazine had a question and answer section titled "Yours Impishly" which the sub-editor Asif Noorani took inspiration for from I. S. Johar's page in India's Filmfare magazine.
+Meanwhile, Eastern Films Magazine, a tabloid edited by Said Haroon, became a popular magazine for film-lovers in Pakistan.
+It featured a question and answer section titled "Yours Impishly," for which the sub-editor Asif Noorani took inspiration from I. S. Johar's page in India's Filmfare magazine.
 Tabloids like these got their first controversial covers with the release of Neela Parbat on 3 January 1969, which became Pakistan's first feature-film with an adults-only tag.
 It ran for only three-to-four days at the box office.
 More controversial yet would be the offering of distribution rights in the Middle East to the Palestinian guerrilla organisation, Al Fatah, by the writer, producer, and director Riaz Shahid for his film Zarqa released on 17 October 1969.
 It depicted the activities of the organisation.

 Towards the late 1960s and early 1970s, political turmoil once again returned with the East Pakistan conflict brewing.
-Amidst concerns, the film Dosti, released on 7 February 1971 and turned out to be the first indigenous Urdu film to complete 101 weeks of success at the box office, dubbing it the first recipient of a diamond jubilee.
-As political uncertainty took charge of the entertainment industry, filmmakers were asked to consider sociopolitical impacts of their films as evident by the fact that the makers of Tehzeeb, released on 20 November 1971, were asked to change the lyrics with a reference to Misr, Urdu for Egypt, that might have proved detrimental to the diplomatic relations between Egypt and Pakistan.
+Amidst concerns, the film Dosti, was released on 7 February 1971 and turned out to be the first indigenous Urdu film to complete 101 weeks of success at the box office, making it the first recipient of a diamond jubilee.
+As political uncertainty took charge of the entertainment industry, filmmakers were asked to consider the socio-political impacts of their films.
+For instance, the makers of Tehzeeb, released on 20 November 1971, were asked to change the lyrics of a song that might have proved detrimental to the diplomatic relations between Egypt and Pakistan.
 So vulnerable was the film industry to the changing political landscape that in 1976, an angry mob set fire to a cinema in Quetta just before the release of the first Balochi film, Hammal O Mahganj.

 Javed Jabbar's Beyond the Last Mountain, released on 2 December 1976, was Pakistan's first venture into English film-making.
 The Urdu version Musafir did not do well at the box office.
 Signs of trouble slowly began in the cinema industry as VCRs and piracy became an issue.